Injection Attacks

 - Implement strict input validation and sanitization.

-- Employ least privilege access controls for database accounts.
+- Apply least privilege access controls to database accounts.

-- Regularly audit and review database queries and security configurations.
+- Audit database queries and security configurations regularly.

-- Use web application firewalls (WAF) to filter and monitor SQL injection attempts.
+- Use web application firewalls (WAFs) to filter injection attempts.

 XML Injections

-XML Injection exploits vulnerabilities in XML (eXtensible Markup Language) parsers or applications that process XML input.
+XML Injection exploits vulnerabilities in XML parsers or applications that process XML input.

-- Injection of malicious XML code into XML documents or data streams.
+- Injects malicious XML into documents or streams.

 - Structures data in a hierarchical format using tags, similar to HTML.